Skip to main content

 End-of-Life Care (Level 6) University Certificate in Professional Development

-In alignment with palliative/end of life care philosophy, this module aims to prepare healthcare professionals with principles and practical skills of holistic assessment, planning and implementation of palliative and transition through end of life care, for patients and their families facing the last phase of life.
+In alignment with palliative/end-of-life care philosophy, this module prepares healthcare professionals to carry out holistic assessment, planning and implementation of palliative and transition through end-of-life care, for patients in the last phase of life and their families.

 14 weeks